Key Takeaways

 The ROI Question That Never Gets a Straight Answer

-In brand marketing communities online, one question comes up in almost every thread about experiential marketing: "How do you actually measure ROI from a live brand activation?
-And what makes event content keep working after the event is over?"
+In brand marketing communities online, one question comes up in almost every thread about experiential marketing: how do you actually measure ROI from a live brand activation, and what makes event content keep working after the event is over?

 The Three Design Decisions That Determine Content Longevity